AP source: Titans have 2 new positives, none for rest of NFL

 Wednesday now is the earliest they can get back in their facility, which is the day Tennessee would start practicing to prepare to host Buffalo on Oct.
 11.

 Tennessee’s outbreak appears to have started Sept.
-24 when they placed cornerback Greg Mabin from their practice squad on the reserve/COVID-19 list.
-Then outside linebacker coach Shane Bowen’s test result came back positive on Sept.
+24 when it placed cornerback Greg Mabin, who was on the practice squad, on the reserve/COVID-19 list.
+Then outside linebackers coach Shane Bowen’s test result came back positive on Sept.
 26, and he did not travel with the Titans to Minnesota.

-After the NFL postponed the Titans’ game set for Sunday against Pittsburgh, the league rescheduled the game a day later for Week 7 on Oct.
+After the NFL postponed the Titans’ game set for Sunday against Pittsburgh, the league rescheduled it for Week 7 on Oct.
 25 during Tennessee’s bye.
 The league also moved Baltimore’s bye to Week 7, so the Ravens now can play Pittsburgh on Nov.
 1.

-Officials from the NFL and its players’ union met with the Titans on Friday to review the situation.
+Officials from the NFL and its players’ union met with the Titans on Friday to review the situation and investigate whether any protocols were ignored.

+Any further outbreaks could cause much more juggling of the schedule, with speculation that the NFL could extend the regular season into January and push the playoffs and Super Bowl back on the 2021 calendar.

-AP Sports Writer Brett Martel contributed to this report.
+AP Pro Football Writer Barry Wilner and Sports Writer Brett Martel contributed to this report.

 Follow Teresa M. Walker at https://twitter.com/TeresaMWalker